ComplianceLnD

 (f) To object to use - The right to object:

-• in certain other situations to our continued use of your personal data, e.g. where we use you personal data for our legitimate interests.
+• in certain other situations to our continued use of your personal data, e.g. where we use your personal data for our legitimate interests.

 (g) Not to be subject to decisions without human involvement - The right not to be subject to a decision based solely on automated processing (including profiling) that produces legal effects concerning you or similarly significantly affects you.
 We do not make any such decisions based on data collected by the Services.